owid/owid-datasets/datasets/Life expectancy - Riley (2005) and UN /README.md

 For 1950-2015, we use data published by the United Nations Population Division, since they are updated every year.
 This is possible because Riley writes that "for 1950-2001, I have drawn life expectancy estimates chiefly from various sources provided by the United Nations, the World Bank’s World Development Indicators, and the Human Mortality Database".

-For the Americas from 1950-2015, we took the population-weighted average of North America and Latin America and the Caribbean, using UN Population Division estimates of population size.
+For the Americas from 1950-2015, we took the population-weighted average of Northern America and Latin America and the Caribbean, using UN Population Division estimates of population size.